 If you want to read some reviews, click here.

 If you are interested in one or have any questions, please don’t hesitate to contact me.
 Click here for my contact details.

-I always keep a sample of each weight of bag in (average sized – 27″), so if anyone wants to see one/let your dog have a sit in one, before you commit to an order, let me know.
+I always keep a sample of a Woof Bag in (average sized – 27″), so if anyone wants to see one/let your dog have a sit in one, before you commit to an order, let me know.
 Obviously this offer is only any use if you don’t live too far away … 🤣